Government Schemes

 Ministry of Micro, Small & Medium Enterprises

 A Scheme for Promotion of Innovation, Rural Industries and Entrepreneurship (ASPIRE) promotes innovation and entrepreneurship in rural and agro-based industries.
-It sets up Livelihood Business Incubators (LBIs) and Technology Business Incubators (TBIs) to nurture startups in rural areas, especially for SC/ST and women entrepreneurs.
+It sets up Livelihood Business Incubators (LBIs) with financial support up to 1 crore rupees and Technology Business Incubators (TBIs) with support up to 30 lakh rupees to nurture startups in rural areas, especially for SC/ST and women entrepreneurs.
+ASPIRE focuses on agro-processing, rural handicrafts, traditional industries, and livelihood-generating enterprises that strengthen rural economies.
+The scheme has supported hundreds of rural entrepreneurs who would otherwise struggle to access mainstream incubation and mentorship platforms concentrated in major cities.

 Atal Innovation Mission (AIM)